Yoschi95/AddGPSDataToMP4/README.md

 ## Credits

-- [ExifTool v12.97](https://https://exiftool.org/) - A platform-independent Perl library plus a command-line application for reading, writing and editing meta information.
+- [ExifTool](https://exiftool.org/) - A platform-independent Perl library plus a command-line application for reading, writing and editing meta information.